Kangra Valley Railway: Steam Locomotives

 After a while, a 2-8-2 Locomotive (built 1928–1930) by Hanomag and Nasmyth Wilson became a norm on Kangra Valley Railway as ZE Class Locomotive as per Indian Railway Standards(IRS).KVR is also notable for early adoption of Rail motors.
 KVR experimented with this new innovation in 1932 by inducting three ZZTL class Sentinel's steam-powered four-axle rail motor design Locomotives.
 There were also a transfer of a 2-6-2T (Tank) and 2-6-2ST (Saddle Tank) class Locomotives respectively, in mid-1930s from Kalka Shimla Railway, but they were soon transferred to another narrow-gauge line of NWR.

 During late 1930s, there was still no turntable facility between Baijnath-Paprola and Joginder Nagar sections, hence operating on this section required tank locomotives to avoid tender-first running on this section, since it had severe gradients.
 The solution to this was ZF Class 2-6-2T type locomotives.
 These ZF class locomotives (built 1934–1935) by Henschel were allocated to Kalka Shimla Railway, and it was only after 1942, when KVR was stopped till Nagrota, some of these ZFs were transferred to KVR.

 Post Independence, locomotives manufactured by Corpet-Louvet, Krauss-Maffei and Kawasaki were transferred from South Eastern Railway(SER) to KVR along with one loco built by Hanomag from Central Railway(CR).

 In 1953, five ZF1 Class Locomotives built by Krauss-Maffei, with a modified design were introduced into KVR.
 Instead of Caprotti valve gear system of ZF class, the ZF1 class Locomotives were based on improved design with Walschaerts valve gear.

 Diesel Locomotives

-The years 1976–1977 marked the end of steam powered traction on KVR and marked the beginning of the diesel locomotive era started in KVR history.
+The years 1976–1977 marked the end of steam powered traction on KVR and beginning of the diesel locomotive era in KVR history.